-It’s called a diversion: something happens around you, you are briefly distracted, and by the time you realize what’s happened it’s too late.
+It’s called a diversion and it’s one of the most common scams: something happens around you, you are briefly distracted, and by the time you realize what’s happened it’s too late.

-There are hundreds of major internet scams around and just because you’re on the road doesn’t mean you’re protected – in fact, it may be the opposite.
+There are zillions of major online scams and just because you’re on the road doesn’t mean you’re protected – in fact, it may be the opposite.

 Apart from the well-known Nigerian email scams and its imitators, a computer is a tempting place to do evil.
 Technology has advanced to such a point that it can track your keystrokes when you type in account numbers and passwords, so keep your Internet banking off public computers.

-If you think you’ll need to use a computer often, bring your own laptop.
-Or your tablet.
+If you think you’ll need to use a computer often, bring your own.
 But don’t use an internet cafe for anything more than sending basic email or Skyping.

 Another common deceit is known as a uniform scam: someone wearing an official uniform asks you to do something or go somewhere that inevitably costs you money.

-The good thing about these travel scams is that they quickly become common knowledge and countries who prize tourists will usually take quick action.
+The good thing about these travel scams is that they quickly become common knowledge and countries who prize tourists will usually take rapid action.